What Tools Do You Need To Change Brake Pads and Rotors?

 7. Lug Nut Wrench

-You already have a lug wrench in your car, but the wrench that comes in most cars is a pain to use and can even strip your lug nuts.
+You already have a lug wrench in your car, but the wrench in most cars is a pain to use and can even strip your lug nuts.
 One of our favorite tools is an aftermarket lug wrench.
 Not only does it have all the sizes, but it can be extended, which makes it very easy to remove those bolts that are hard to come out of.

 8. Gloves